jorgt/wf-demo-howto/README.md

 [screen]

+This has tripped me up a few times, so be sure to take it into account when deploying any changes.

 ##### Create a destination

 Using script tasks alone is a great way to build an MVP of your workflow.
 You're not dependent on anything and you can develop entirely within the confines of the WebIDE.
 However as a full stack demo this is kind of boring so I'm providing a stupidly simple service.
 You send it the workflow requestor details (that's you!) and it will return those details twice as approvers.
 More details below.

 In order to call it, create a destination on your dashboard that looks like this:

+[screen]

+You can forego this, but in that case you'll need to find the service task that fetches approvers (it's the first step in the workflow) and replace it with a service task to provide the same object on the context:

+    [{
+        Name: 'Approver 1',
+        Id: 'P2000037788',
+        Email: 'jorg@thuijls.net'
+     }, {
+        Name: 'Approver 2',
+        Id: 'P2000037788',
+        Email: 'jorg@thuijls.net'
+     }];

+This array can have a many approvers as you like, although I'd pick at least one.
+Be aware that your username is CASE SENSITVIE, so `P2000037788` is not the same as `p2000037788`.

 ### Usefull resources